Eschatologue/CM_wiki/docs/lore/event/four-front-war.md

 Then Albion adapted.

 The very tunnels that had been Soterrano’s strength became their doom.
-Instead of fighting underground, Albion used flying machines to deliver **drilling explosives** that burrowed into the soft earth and detonated within the tunnels.
+Instead of fighting underground, Albion used flying machines to deliver explosives that drills into the soft earth and detonated within the tunnels.
 Soterrano’s assault turned on itself as their own passages became graves.

 ### Breaking the Line